How it Works

 3. Train and support Fellows

-Selected Fellows undergo a four-week summer training institute before their fellowship begins (one week at DC with Lead for America, three weeks at the UNC School of Government).
+Selected Fellows undergo up to a three-week summer training institute before their fellowship begins.
 They learn technical skills, undergo character and leadership development, and focus on developing equity-focused innovative solutions.
 This includes graduate-level coursework, training from leading MPA programs, ongoing training throughout the fellowship, mentorship, retreats with other Fellows, as well as workshops through local government associations and universities.

 4. Serve local communities

 In the immediate term, fellows provide critical technical assistance to local governments.
-Fellows work on projects addressing economic development, community health, disaster relief and resilience, and education.
-Fellows are also highly encouraged to volunteer and be civically engaged in the community in other ways.
+Fellows work on a variety of projects addressing economic development, community health, disaster relief and resilience, and education.
+Additionally, fellows are also highly encouraged to volunteer and be civically engaged in the community in other ways.

 5. Build a bench of community and civic leaders